OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 Set the desired delivery option
 -------------------------------

-We do offer als kinds of possibilities to create and set a delivery address as well as query for the available shipping and payment methods for the current basket state.
+We do offer all kinds of possibilities to create and set a delivery address as well as query for the available shipping and payment methods for the current basket state.
-For a quick demonstration, we can just set delivery and payment method.
+For a quick demonstration, we can set delivery and payment method.
 The customer's invoice address will be used for delivery in that case.

 In order to set your desired delivery option, you need to know the available